Home

 Frank was a mechanic and a pumper in coal mines in and around Connellsville, Fayette County.
 He worked at the Davidson Mine north of Connellsville until it closed in 1923.

-A rare old postcard of the coal shaft of the Davidson Works is seen at right.
+A rare old postcard of the coal shaft of the Davidson Works is seen here.
 Other distant cousins who labored there over the years were Henry Minerd and John Ross Miner, among others.

 After the Davidson Works closed, Frank worked at the Pittsburgh Coal Company.
 He also was a pipe cutter in a machine shop at the Wick Haven mine.